sdparekh/zUMIs/README.md

 -	-g  <genomedir>          : Directory of STAR genome directory.
 Required.
 -	-a  <GTF annotation>     : Path to GTF file.
 Required.
 -	-c  <XC baserange>       : Base range for cell/sample barcode in -f Barcode read(e.g. 1-6).
 Required.
+                              For STRT-seq give this as 1-n where n is your first cell barcode(-f) length.
 -	-m  <XM baserange>       : Base range for UMI barcode in -f Barcode read(e.g. 7-16).
 Required.
+                              For STRT-seq give this as 1-n where n is your UMI barcode length.
 -	-l  <readlength>         : Read length of -r cDNA reads (e.g. 50).
 Required.
+                              For STRT-seq give this as a total length of your cdna read (length(umicdna)-length(umi)-BaseTrim).

 ### Default parameters
 -	-z  <cellbcbase>         : Cell barcodes with (-z)number of bases under the base quality(-q) is filtered out.
 Default: 1.